Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 So now you’re sure that Shopify is the right platform for your near-future platform move and you’re ready to jump-start the migration process, right?

 The truth is that while you’re used to the Magento logics and structure, some aspects of Shopify may appear somewhat confusing.
-Even if you are going to hire an experienced developer to assist you in the migration process, anyway, you still want to dig deeper into the peculiarities of the migration between Magento and Shopify.
+Even if you are going to hire an experienced developer to assist you in the Magento to Shopify migration, anyway, you still want to dig deeper into the peculiarities of the migration between Magento and Shopify.

 To make your life at least slightly easier, we will provide you with the main distinctive features of Shopify in comparison with Magento 1.
 These features definitely deserve your attention.
-Without studying them, you might find yourself in a bit of trouble when setting up and tuning your new Shopify store.
+Without studying them, you might find yourself in a bit of trouble when setting up and tuning your new Shopify store after migration.

 Differences in the categories and product data structure